Cingulara/openrmf-docs/docs/https.md

 OpenRMF is setup to run locally on your local server, laptop, etc.  If you want to use that over a network you can use the Unprivileged NGINX container we setup for the OpenRMF Web UI to front your OpenRMF with HTTPS.
 You just need to have a few files for your certificate, update the docker-compose, update Keycloak for https, and then restart your stacks.
 See below for details.

 ## Setup Your Certificate
 If you have a certificate server or use an online certificate, generate the certificate and get the KEY and CRT file available to use from the local container.
 I put mine into an "ssl" folder and mounted that to the /etc/nginx/certs/ folder.
 See the "Mounting the Certificates" link at the bottom of this page.
+You can do this with self-signed certificates as well but you have to figure out how to get the backend APIs to validate them correctly.

 My setup involved making a key like the links at the bottom suggest, generating the snippets files, and then mounting them correctly.
 I also had to modify my nginx.conf file I use to redirect 8080 to 8443, and include the snippets files and server_name as well.
 Again, see the NGINX links below as those folks do a great job explaining what I am talking on here.